multixscale/cvmfs-tutorial-hpc-best-practices/docs/troubleshooting.md

 CernVM-FS assumes that the local cache directory is trustworthy.

-Although unlikely, problems you observing could be caused by some form of corruption in the CernVM-FS client cache, for example due to problems outside of the control of CernVM-FS (like a disk partition running full).
+Although unlikely, problems you are observing could be caused by some form of corruption in the CernVM-FS client cache, for example due to problems outside of the control of CernVM-FS (like a disk partition running full).